Cover of the paperback edition of From Those Wonderful Folks Who Gave You Pearl Harbor, 1971

 met, most of them for the first time, a young man who was already a legend in certain circles around midtown Manhattan.
 "Lolling in a chair was the new creative supervisor of Ted Bates & Co. advertising agency, one Jerry Della Femina, 30 years old, a $50,000-a-year marvel out of Brooklyn, hired to bring a bit of sparkle to the Bates image."
 The writer, Charles Sopkin, described a brainstorming session for a new client, a "Japanese electronics company" called Panasonic.
 It was Della Femina's first day on the job and he was surrounded by account executives, art directors and copywriters awaiting his direction.
 Finally he cleared his throat.
 "I've got it!
 How about this for a headline: 'From Those Wonderful Folks Who Gave You Pearl Harbor.'"

 no doubt other pipes were dropped as well.
-With the Japanese attack not yet twenty years old and WWII vets heading many households, the wisecrack must have shocked as many as it amused.
+With the Japanese attack barely twenty five years old and WWII vets heading many households, the wisecrack must have shocked as many as it amused.

 But one way or another, the message was delivered: there was a new kid in town.
 And that's just how Jerry Della Femina wanted it.

 with the same title of the proposed ad campaign, which, of course, never ran.
 From Those Wonderful Folks Who Gave You Pearl Harbor: Front Line Dispatches from the Advertising War

 , Ogilvy's American counterpart: soft spoken, conservative in dress and manner.
 Overall, the advertising business was dominated by the genteel issue of the American establishment like Della Femina's one-time boss, the remote and legendary Ted Bates, a product of Philips Andover and Yale (Class of '24).

 Jerry Della Femina, on the other hand, was a nobody, an tough kid from an Italian family who grew up on Avenue U in the Gravesend section of Brooklyn.
 He muscled his way into his first job by sending weeks of samples signed only with his initials before presenting himself triumphantly at the agency's door, announcing, "I'm J.D.F."
 He immediately went to work creating not just ads but his own image.
 "Even at the tender age of 26," reported his future amanuensis Sopkin, "he understood with the startling clarity of a child from the street that the advertising industry is made up of gossips.
 He also perceived that many people in advertising lead lives of quiet desperation and that any deviation from the norm of behavior would be bound to attract attention."
 He kept it up as he jumped from job to job, building a reputation for attention-getting headlines to go with the attention-seeking personality.
 He wrote "What's the Ugliest Part of Your Body?" for a women's product called Pretty Feet; the Charlie Brown-as-embarrassed-pitcher-themed "Your Fly is Open" for Talon Zippers; and, memorably, a trade ad for McGraw-Hill with the banner "Before Hitler Could Kill Six Million Jews, He Had to Burn Six Million Books."